ErikBoesen/gimp-web/content/news/2017-12-13 GIMP 2.9.8 Released/index.md

 -- [missing screenshot from alexandre] --

-_Paste in Place_ complements the usual 'Paste' command which places contents of the clipboard into the center of the viewport.
+_Paste in Place_ complements the usual _Paste_ command which places contents of the clipboard into the center of the viewport.

 ## GUI and Usability